imagej/imagej.github.io/_pages/platforms/macos.md

 We offer [a special intermediate release of Fiji specific to PowerPC Macs (G4/G5)](https://downloads.imagej.net/fiji/Heidelberg/fiji-macosx-ppc-20100802.dmg).

-**Note:** There is no Java 1.6 for PowerPC from Apple, meaning that Java comes at a considerable performance penalty on this platform.
-In addition, we will not be able to support Java versions prior to Java 1.6 at some stage, since that version offers a few features we want to rely on, such as [a versatile scripting framework](http://java.sun.com/developer/technicalArticles/J2SE/Desktop/scripting/).
+{% include notice icon="note" content="There is no Java 1.6 for PowerPC from Apple, meaning that Java comes at a considerable performance penalty on this platform.
+In addition, we will not be able to support Java versions prior to Java 1.6 at some stage, since that version offers a few features we want to rely on, such as [a versatile scripting framework](http://java.sun.com/developer/technicalArticles/J2SE/Desktop/scripting/)." %}

 ### Advanced